lgtanimoto/WAStateCSEd/README.md

 **Main Source Data File**: Computer Science Course Enrollment and Educator Data 2020-21 SY.xlsx taken from <https://www.k12.wa.us/sites/default/files/public/secondaryeducation/Operations/Computer%20Science%20Course%20Enrollment%20and%20Educator%20Data%202020-21%20SY.xlsx> taken from [Computer Science | OSPI (www.k12.wa.us)](https://www.k12.wa.us/student-success/resources-subject-area/computer-science) on 5/20/2023

 For this dashboard, the file SchoolCSEEnrollmentOnly\_2021.csv was created by running the SchoolEnrollmentData() function in the Python file CSVCleanup2021.py.
-This function took the ìSchoolî sheet from the main Excel file, kept only the ìAllStudentî records, and eliminated unnecessary columns.
+This function took the ‚ÄúSchool‚Äù sheet from the main Excel file, kept only the ‚ÄúAllStudent‚Äù records, and eliminated unnecessary columns.

 **Location Data for Schools and other entities**